-Her reputation as a teacher is widely established and many of her prize-winning students are well known on the international concert circuit.
-In addition to her work as a professor at the RCM, Norma also teaches at the RNCM and is invited to give master classes throughout the world.
-She is also much in demand as an adjudicator and is regularly invited on the Jury of many major international piano competitions.
+Norma's reputation as a teacher is widely established and many of her prize-winning students are well known on the international concert circuit.
+She is invited to give masterclasses throughout the world and is also much in demand as an adjudicator being regularly invited on the jury of many major international piano competitions.
 She is Artistic Director of London Master Classes whose courses attract major talent from around the world to work intensively with top performers/teachers in London.

 Faculties / departments: Keyboard